dime-worldbank/googletraffic/README.md

 # Overview <a name="overview"></a>

-Google Maps Traffic provides information about traffic conditions across an area.
+Google Maps provides information about traffic conditions across an area.
 This package provides functions to produce georeferenced rasters from live Google Maps traffic information.
-Providing Google Traffic information in a georeferenced data format facilitates analysis of traffic information (e.g., spatially merging traffic information with other data sources, observing trends over time, etc).
+Providing Google traffic information in a georeferenced data format facilitates analysis of traffic information (e.g., spatially merging traffic information with other data sources, observing trends over time, etc).

 The below image shows an example raster produced using the package showing [traffic in Washington, DC.](https://www.google.com/maps/@38.9022138,-77.0505589,16.81z/data=!5m1!1e1)